ailinkhoo/CloudDevOps/notes/2_python.md

 >>> file_handle.read()
 'Wolverine\nCyclops\nBishop\nNightcrawler\n'
 ```
-We can read through content is by using a for loop:
+We can read through content by using a for loop:

 ```
 >>> for line in file_handle: